What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 Azure AI Document Intelligence

-• Strengths: Accurate layout extraction, form table parsing, seamless Azure integration
+• Strengths: Accurate layout extraction, form understanding, table parsing, and strong Azure ecosystem integration

-• Best for: Invoices, business cards, government IDs, contracts
+• Best for: Invoices, IDs, receipts, contracts, and structured business documents

 GPT-4o + Azure Layout OCR (Hybrid Pipeline)

-• Best for: Multi-step document workflows, intelligent QA, summarization
+• Best for: Multi-step document workflows, intelligent QA, classification, summarization, and workflow automation

 GPT-4o Only (Vision-Based Processing)